ava-labs/subnet-evm/cmd/simulator/README.md

 ### `concurrency` (int)

 `concurrency` specifies the number of concurrent workers that should send transactions to the network throughout the test.
-Each worker in the load test is a pair of a private key sending transactions to one of the specified RPC Endpoints.
+Each worker in the load test is a pairing of a private key and an RPC Endpoint.
+The private key is used to generate a stream of transactions, which are issued to the RPC Endpoint.

 ### `base-fee` (int)